svrnhdl/tails-cold-storage/tails-amnesia.md

 [Source](https://tails.boum.org/index.en.html)

 ## Installation
 To install Tails OS, follow the steps on [this page](https://tails.boum.org/install/index.en.html).
-Alternatively, ask a friend [to clone the installation](https://tails.boum.org/install/win/clone-overview/index.en.html) on your USB.
+Alternatively, ask a friend [to clone his installation](https://tails.boum.org/install/win/clone-overview/index.en.html) onto your USB.

 Starting Tails can be tricky sometimes on certain computer models.
-You need to tell the computer to boot from the USB stick.
+You need to tell the computer to boot from USB.
 This can be chosen during the boot-up by pressing F2 or F10 (but this varies greatly by computer models).
 Refer to [this page](https://tails.boum.org/install/win/usb/index.en.html#start-tails) for more information or if you are experiencing issue when starting tails.

 ## Persistent storage
 When you succeed in booting up the operating system from the USB, you will be presented with the Tails Greeter.

 ![Tails Greeter](https://github.com/SovereignNode/tails-cold-storage/blob/master/images/tails-greeter.png)

 At this point, you need to chose if you want to use the persistent storage feature or not.
-If you don't use this, you will have to create a new wallet with your backed-up seed whenever you want to do an outgoing transaction (or alternatively, you can sweep the entire wallet when you want to spend your coins).
+If you don't use this, you will have to re-create a wallet with your backed-up seed whenever you want to do an outgoing transaction (or alternatively, you can sweep the entire wallet when you want to spend your coins).
 If you decide to enable the persistent storage, a copy of the wallet (including the seed) will be kept in an encrypted volume of your USB stick.
 This way, you don't need to access the backed-up seed whenever you want to do an outgoing transaction.
 This is more similar to the experience of using an air-gapped hardware wallet.
 If you want to use the persistence feature, check out the other guide [here](https://github.com/SovereignNode/tails-cold-storage/blob/master/tails-persistence.md).

+Since we won't be using the persistence feature in this guide, you can simply press 'Start Tails' and continue with this guide.

 Important notes:
-* If you are using a computer that still has a wifi-card or has a wired connection to the internet, make sure to DISABLE ALL NETWORKING in the Tails Greeter.
+* If you are using a computer that still has a wifi-card or has a wired connection to the internet, make sure to **disable all networking** in the Tails Greeter by pressing on the '+' button under 'Additional settings' (option 3).
 * If you are not used to the American keyboard layout, it could be worthwile to select your preferred layout.

-Since we won't be using the persistence feature in this guide, you can simply press 'Start Tails' and continue with this guide.

 # Creating a wallet
 ## Air-gapped cold storage wallet